 If you or a loved one is living with diabetes, you’re not alone.
-The Centers for Disease Control and Prevention (CDC) estimate that diabetes impacts around — about 9 percent of the population.
+The Centers for Disease Control and Prevention (CDC) estimate that diabetes impacts around

 There are several great organizations offering support and education to people living with diabetes, their loved ones, and professionals alike.
 They include resources for people living with diabetes, as well as funding and legislative help for those seeking a cure.
 Check out these outstanding nonprofits to see how they’re helping the diabetes community.

 The Children’s Diabetes Foundation (CDF) is on a mission to help give people living with diabetes the best possible care.
 The foundation has raised over 100 million dollars for the Barbara Davis Childhood Diabetes Center, which treats people with type 1 diabetes.
 The CDF also helps raise awareness about diabetes, provides assistance for families, and sponsors activities in the community.
 You can visit their site to get more information, learn about community events, fundraising activities, and other ways to help.
 Their blog is also filled with advice and personal stories from children living with diabetes and their loved ones.

 The diaTribe Foundation